RdEl00/alx-system_engineering-devops/0x01-shell_permissions/README.md

-- 0-iam_betty : Switche the current user to the user betty.
+- 0-iam_betty : Switch the current user to the user betty.